Points of infinite multiplicity of planar Brownian motion: measures and local times: Introduction

 To the best of our best knowledge, it is still an open question whether the two ways of defining thick points are equivalent or not.
 For instance, we have not been able to determine the Hausdorff dimension of ${\cal A}_\alpha$.

 The starting point of our study is to generalize Theorem A to all parameters $\alpha \in (0, 2)$.
 Our construction of random measures, different from that in \cite{BBK} where the authors utilized the local times on circles, relies on a change of measures involving the excursions around points with infinite multiplicity.
+This change of measures is given by \cite{BBK}, Theorem 5.2, where it plays a crucial role.

 We consider Brownian motion inside a domain.
 By a domain in $ \r^2$ we mean an open, connected and bounded subset of $ \r^2$.
-A domain $D$ is said to be {\it nice} if its boundary $\partial D$ is a finite union of analytic curves.
-A boundary point is {\it nice} if the boundary is an analytic curve locally around the point.
-Let $\overline D:= D \cup \partial D$ and we say that a point $z \in \overline D$ is nice if either $z \in D$ or $z$ is a nice boundary point.
+Given a domain $D$, a boundary point $z\in \partial D$ is said to be {\it nice} if there exists a one-to-one analytic function $f$ from the unit disc such that $f(0)=z$ and the image of the set of points of the unit disc with positive imaginary part is the intersection of $D$ with the image of the unit disc by $f$ .
+A domain $D$ is {\it nice} if every boundary point, except perhaps a finite number of them, is {\it nice} (in Lawler \cite{Lawler}, p.48, $\partial D$ is said to be piecewise analytic).
+Let $\overline D:= D \cup \partial D$.
+We say that a point $z \in \overline D$ is nice if either $z \in D$ or $z$ is a nice boundary point.

 Denote by $\p^{z, z'}_D$ the probability law of a Brownian excursion inside $D$ from $z$ to $z'$, whose definition is given in Section \ref{s:pzd}.

 The main result of this paper reads as follows:

 \begin{theorem} Let $D$ be a simply connected nice domain.
 Let $z$ and $z'$ be distinct nice points of $\overline D$.
 Fix $\alpha\in (0, \, 2)$.
 With $\p^{z, z'}_D$-probability one, there exists a random finite measure ${\mathcal M}_{\infty}^\alpha$ carried by ${\cal A}_\alpha$ as well as by the set of $\alpha$-thick points; moreover,